f4nky/ch.bfh.ios.programming/README.md

 ### Overview
 The app provides the possibility to log and monitor the member attendances for various events.
+- reads data from API
+- click on event to see and edit the attendances of the members
+    - click multiple times on status button to switch between different states
+- refresh data by pulling down the table view
+- delete items by swiping from right to left
+- views for adding new elements

+### Screenshots

 ### Installation
 - clone project from github